-We focus on five key performance indicators, or KPI's, as outlined below, to assess our progress and drive revenue growth.
+We focus on five key performance indicators ("KPIs"), as outlined below, to assess our progress and drive revenue growth.
 The number of game titles and number of retail partner venues drive audience, introducing more players and spectators to Super League's gaming and content platform.
 Growth in physical and digital experiences across a wider portfolio can increase the number of registered users and number of gameplay hours which will have a significant impact on our content library.
 This focus on audience and content generation ultimately impacts our viewership, which has an amplification effect on potential revenue streams and customer acquisition.

-- Game titles: We ended fiscal 2018 with four game titles in our portfolio and currently have five game titles with the addition of Street Fighter V. We continue to be in discussions with several other identified titles to further expand our reach across various genres, ages of players and skill levels. - Retail Partner Venues: While we are just seeding the build out and monetization of our retail footprint, our recent national-level announcements with Top Golf and ggCircuit LAN centers provides access to hundreds of physical venue locations.
-We ended fiscal 2018 with 46 active venues and grew to 59 total active venues as of March 31, 2019. - Registered Users: We ended fiscal 2018 with approximately 300,000 registered users.
-During the first quarter of 2019, we increased our registered users by 20%, to 366,000 registered users. - Gameplay Hours: As of March 31, 2019, we generated 36,000 hours of gameplay experiences, which was 21% of our full year 2018 gameplay hours.
-Gameplay hours are impacted by the timing of experiences held throughout the year. - Viewership: Proving that we can attract revenues to our platform and leverage the audiences our brand partners provide, we generated 748,000 views during the first quarter of 2019, which was 80% of our full-year 2018 views of 925,000, leveraging our own programming and the Samsung 837 Fortnite experience.
+- Game titles: We ended fiscal 2018 with four game titles in our portfolio and currently have six game titles with the addition Capcom's Street Fighter® V: Arcade Edition during the second quarter of 2019 and Tencent America's Player Unknown's Battlgrounds, also known as PUBG, during the third quarter of 2019.
+We continue to engage in discussions with several other identified titles to further expand our reach across various genres, ages of players and skill levels. - Retail Partner Venues: While we are just seeding the build out and monetization of our retail footprint, our recent national-level announcements with Top Golf and ggCircuit LAN centers provides access to hundreds of physical venue locations.
+We ended fiscal 2018 with 46 active venues and grew to 93 total active venues as of June 30, 2019. - Registered Users: We ended fiscal 2018 with approximately 300,000 registered users.
+During the six months ended June 30, 2019, we increased our registered users by approximately 70%, to 509,000 registered users. - Gameplay Hours: As of June 30, 2019, including our live gaming experiences and our expanding digital gameplay channels, we generated 4.96 million hours of gameplay experiences, as compared to approximately 1.8 million full year 2018 gameplay hours. - Viewership: Proving that we can attract viewers to our platform and leverage the audiences our brand partners provide, we generated 5.95 million views during the first six months of 2019, which was 643% of our full-year 2018 views of 925,000, leveraging our own programming, the Samsung Retail Fortnite experience held in March 2019 and the significant expansion of our audience reach in connection with the acquisition of Framerate.